 Chana Bracha Siegelbaum

-Click here to read Rebbetzin's commentary on Haftorat Shoftim "Tapping into Hashem's Comforting Energy"
+Read Rebbetzin’s commentary to Haftorat Shoftim - "Tapping into Hashem’s Comforting Energy"

 Parasha Meditation Shoftim

-“You shall appoint judges and police officers for yourself in all your gates that Hashem your G-d gives you…” Although according to the simple meaning (peshat) this verse is directed at the community of Israel to appoint a righteous judicial structure, the verse is written in singular as if speaking to the individual.
+“You shall appoint judges and police officers for yourself in all your gates that Hashem your G-d gives you…” Although according to the simple meaning (peshat) the verse is directed at the community of Israel to appoint a righteous judicial structure, however, this verse is written in singular as if speaking to each of us personally.
 Netivat Shalom explains that each individual has his or her personal gates.
-We all have the gate of seeing, of hearing, of smelling, of speaking/eating and feeling.
+We all have the gate of seeing, of hearing, of smelling, of speaking, eating and feeling.
 We need to make a fence around each of these gates and appoint judges and officers to guard them.
 The purpose of our guards is to ensure that we use our eyes, ears, nose and mouth only for the sake of Hashem.

 Guarding the Gates of our Senses

 Before looking at something our appointed “judges” need to determine if it is Hashem’s will or not to look at this particular thing.
 For example it is a mitzvah to look at a beautiful flower and feel awe for its creator, while it is prohibited to look at a person of the opposite sex that is not our spouse or immediate family in order to derive pleasure.
 The same goes for listening to the words of Torah and wisdom and closing our ears to gossip and Lashon Hara.
 Even the nose needs a gatekeeper, to smell the scents of Hashem’s mitzvot like fragrant herbs for Havdala, and refrain from purposely smelling foul odors.
-The gate of the mouth, is for many of us, is the hardest to guard, allowing only the food and amounts that will give us energy to serve Hashem to enter the mouth, and only the words of wisdom and kindness to leave the gate of our mouth.
-The gatekeeper is our local police man, he knows our area, patrols our area, and chases off all those petty criminals that want to pick our pockets.
+For many of us, the gate of the mouth, is the hardest to guard, allowing only the food and amounts that will give us energy to serve Hashem to enter the mouth, and only the words of wisdom and kindness to leave the gate of our mouth.
+The gatekeeper is our local police man, he knows and patrols our area.
+He chases off all those petty criminals that want to pick our pockets.
 We always need to have our gatekeeper's mobile number handy.
-He will help us say, no, I am not interested in what you have to offer, just as we would tell a salesman that knock on our door that we are not interested in what he is selling.
+He will help us say, “No, I am not interested in what you have to offer,” just as we would tell a salesman that knock on our door that we are not interested in purchasing what he is selling.